 Joel Meyerowitz - Where I Find Myself

 Where I Find Myself covers all of Meyerowitz's great projects: his work inspired by the artist Morandi, his work on trees, his coverage of Ground Zero, his trips in the footsteps of Robert Frank across the US, his experiments comparing colour and black and white pictures, and of course his iconic street photography work.

 Nicola Hicks: Keep Dark brings together around 100 images of the British artist's sculptures and drawings from 1985 to the present day.
 The accompanying texts, written by the acclaimed authors and leading cultural figures David Mamet, Candia McWilliam, Max Porter, Matilda Pye, Will Self and Patterson Sims, explore subjects ranging from grief, love and understanding to war and money.

-Beg, Steal and Borrow: Artists Against Originality by Robert Shore
+Beg, Steal and Borrow - Artists Against Originality

-‘Art is theft,’ Picasso once proclaimed, and much of the best and most ‘original’ new art involves an act or two of unequivocal, overt theft.
+"Art is theft," Picasso once proclaimed, and much of the best and most "original" new art involves an act or two of unequivocal, overt theft.
 Paradoxically, the law relating to artistic borrowing has grown more restrictive.
-‘The plagiarism and copyright trials of the twenty-first century are what the obscenity trials were to the twentieth century’, Kenneth Goldsmith, has observed.
-‘These are really the issues of our time.’
-Beg, Steal and Borrow offers a comprehensive and provocative survey of a complex subject that is destined to grow in relevance and importance.
-It traces an artistic lineage of appropriation from Michelangelo to Jeff Koons, and examines the history of its legality from the sixteenth century to now.
-Written by Robert Shore, Elephant's editor and publisher.
+Beg, Steal and Borrow offers a comprehensive and provocative survey of a complex subject that is destined to grow in relevance and importance, tracing an artistic lineage of appropriation from Michelangelo to Jeff Koons, and examining its shifting legal treatment.